Wild Swimming World first or Two friends, one dog, one island, one ocean and a picnic?… Out of the water…A Lotus Rises

 Then we headed back to the beach for a crudette avec dip supper, and a petit vino, whilst wrapped up in warm jackets and woolly hats, before walking barefoot and muddy back home.

-This summer the Outdoor Swimming Society (OSS) launched the OSS Adventure Series, “A series of social swims offered to OSS members, by other OSS members.
+3 years ago the Outdoor Swimming Society (OSS) launched an OSS Adventure Series, “A series of social swims offered to OSS members, by other OSS members.
 They’re free, they’re wild – and they’ll take others to places (geographical, mental or physical) that they’ve never been before.”
 And they were right…

 Spaces on the swims were allocated by way of a ballot.